JeffUng01/Hackathon---Cranked-Coders/README.md

 # Hackathon---Cranked-Coders

 This is gonna be gas!
-Hope yall work hard af
+Hope yall work hard af!
-gangshit!